Excalium-OG/DeckForge/replit.md

 **Rationale**: URL-based storage is flexible for various hosting solutions.
 Phase 1 likely stores URLs pointing to Discord CDN or external hosting.

 ### Command Design Patterns
-- **Help System**: Uses discord.py's default help command
+- **Help System**: Custom help command that filters admin-only commands based on user permissions
+  - Admin commands marked with [ADMIN] tag are hidden from non-admin users in help output
+  - Admins see all commands; regular users only see commands they can use
 - **Error Handling**: Validation checks before database operations (rarity validation, pack type validation, inventory limits)
 - **User Feedback**: Rich embeds for card/pack displays, plain text for errors and confirmations
 - **Future-Proofing**: Placeholder commands for pack trading (`!offerpack`, `!acceptpacktrade`) and other features (`!recycle`, `!buycredits`, `!launch`)

+**Admin Commands**:
+- `!addcard` - Add new cards to the collection
+- `!setdroprate` - Configure guild-specific drop rates
+- `!viewdroprates` - View current drop rate configuration (accessible to all, but admin-configurable)
+- `!givecredits` - Award credits to users for testing/rewards
+- `!resetpacktimer` - Reset free pack claim cooldown for testing

 **Rationale**: Clear separation between implemented and planned features helps manage user expectations while providing a roadmap for development.
+Permission-based help system prevents confusion by only showing relevant commands.

 ## External Dependencies